MI Beam Intensity Compensation problems

 Our current operation using Recycler as a proton stacker has created a problem with the intensity compensation in the Main Injector.
 When we transfer the beam from the Recycler, it takes several mSec for the intensity DCCT to realize the beam and broadcast this information to MDAT for MECAR to use.
 This results in unmanageable tunes in the machine as the intensity compensation is being applied at some slew rate after injection.

-#1 Updated by Kevin Martin about 1 month ago
+#1 Updated by Kevin Martin 5 months ago

 Eight new ACNET devices have been created (I:MBMI20,I:MBMI21,I:MBMI29,I:MBMI2A,I:MBMI2B,I:MBMI2D,I:MBMI2E,I:MBMI23) to control the new MI Beam Intensity compensation behavior in MECAR for each MI reset.
 They are located on the I21:MECARVME:3 parameter page.